JustinChavez/Flask-Ask-HW/tutorial/tutorial.md

 noTrans["S8"] = "S10"
 noTrans["S10"] = "S11"
 ```
 For example, in my flowchart state S1 when given the answer yes moves to state S3.
-Thus in the yesTrans dictionary the key S1 has the value S3.
+Thus I create in the yesTrans dictionary the key S1 has the value S3.

 Now lets update our templates.yaml file to contain the correct phrases at each state.
 The key should be the state name and the value is the question or statment the state represents.
 Here is mine: